yuchiu/My-React-Boilerplate/README.md

 ```
 This will get your files running on http://localhost:8080
-Webpack will watch for changes and update the browser when files is changed.
+Webpack will watch for changes and auto update the browser when files is changed

 #### 2b. open files locally